coredns/coredns.io/content/plugins/forward.md

 connect to a random upstream (which may or may not work).

 This plugin can only be used once per Server Block.

-How does *forward* relate to *proxy*?
-This plugin is the "new" version of *proxy* and is faster because it re-uses connections to the upstreams.
-It also does in-band health checks - using DNS instead of HTTP.
-Since it is newer it has a little less (production) mileage on it.

 ## Syntax